craftcms/docs/docs/3.x/image-transforms.md

     .all() %}
 ```

-Starting in Craft 3.5, you can define a single transform’s parameters and express subsequent variations as multipliers relative to the first.
+Craft 3.5 supports relative transform parameters for [eager-loaded transform indexes](dev/eager-loading-elements.html#eager-loading-image-transform-indexes) as well.
+The first item must describe dimensions that subsequent relative variations will be based on.
 This example would produce the same result as the previous one:

 ```twig
 {% set assets = entry.myAssetsField